gaku-sei/dexter/README.md

 ### Usage

 ```
-dexter 0.1.0

-USAGE:
-    dexter <SUBCOMMAND>

-FLAGS:
-    -h, --help       Prints help information
-    -V, --version    Prints version information

-SUBCOMMANDS:
+Usage: dexter.exe <COMMAND>

+Commands:
+  interactive-search  Interactive Search
+  search              Search for mangas
   chapters            Search for chapters
+  image-links         Display links to all the images contained in a chapter
   download            Download and pack all the images contained in a chapter
-    help           Prints this message or the help of the given subcommand(s)
+  help                Print this message or the help of the given subcommand(s)

-    image-links    Display links to all the images contained in a chapter
-    search         Search for mangas
+Options:
+  -h, --help     Print help
+  -V, --version  Print version
 ```

 ### Example